 Data Analytics skill

 Data Analytics is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
-Data analysis workflows, SQL query patterns, dashboard design, KPI frameworks, and data storytelling for business intelligence.
+BI metric definitions, warehouse SQL (funnels, cohorts, retention, LTV, churn), experimentation, dashboard design, and data storytelling.
+Use when defining/reviewing KPIs, writing or auditing analytical SQL, modeling a semantic layer, analyzing cohorts/funnels/experiments, or turning data into an executive recommendation.
 Install with: npx skills-ws install data-analytics.

 analyticsv1.0.0Updated